What does it mean when OTTO is "enabled"?

 How long does deployment take?
 Do fixes stay live?

-OTTO offers flexible deployment options — whether you’re fixing one page or your entire site.
+OTTO offers flexible deployment option, whether you’re fixing one page or your entire site.
 The time it takes depends on the deployment method you use.

 ⚡ Single Fix Deployment: